mgosk/home-assistant.io/source/_components/onkyo.markdown

   description: A list of mappings from source to source name.
 Valid sources can be found below.
 A default list will be used if no source mapping is specified.
   required: false
   type: list
+zones:
+  description: List of additional zones to be activated.
+They are displayed as additional media players with the same functionality Main Zone of the device supports.
+  required: false
+  type: list
+  keys:
+    zone:
+      description: Zone which should be activated.
+Valid options are `Zone2` and `Zone3`.
+      required: true
+      type: string
+    name:
+      description: Name of the zone.
+If not set the name of the main device + zoneas a suffix is taken.
+      required: false
+      type: string
 {% endconfiguration %}

 List of source names: